 - All activities must be supervised. - The type of supervision must be commensurate with the inherent risk of the activity.
-The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions.

-- On-Site Supervision is required during the safety and initial skill instruction. - On-Site Supervision is required for the duration of all other components of the activity (e.g., equipment setup and take down, warm-ups/cool downs, application of the skills and games). - A Volunteer, under the direction of a Teacher, can monitor students during physical education activities.
-Refer to your school board's policy on Volunteers assisting with students' physical activities. - Responsibilities must be clearly outlined for additional Teachers and Volunteers who are monitoring the activity. - Where a Qualified Instructor is used and the Teacher is not directly with the Qualified Instructor, the Qualified Instructor must provide safety and initial skill instruction, and monitoring for the safe application of skills and student behaviour for the duration of the activity.
+The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - Direct Supervision is required during the safety and initial skill instruction. - On-Site Supervision is required by the Teacher when a Qualified Instructor(s) is providing safety and initial skill instruction, and monitoring. - Direct Supervision is required when students are doing straight jumping skills and 'STOP BOUNCE' - On-Site Supervision is required for the duration of all other components of the activity (e.g., equipment setup and take down, warm-ups/cool downs, application of the skills and games). - A Volunteer, under the direction of a Teacher, can monitor students during physical education activities.
+Refer to your school board's policy on Volunteers assisting with students' physical activities. - Responsibilities must be clearly outlined for additional Teachers and Volunteers who are monitoring the activity. - Where a Qualified Instructor is used and the Teacher is not directly with the Qualified Instructor, the Qualified Instructor must provide safety and initial skill instruction, and monitoring for the safe application of skills and student behaviour for the duration of the activity. - A Teacher who is providing instruction and is unfamiliar with the activity (for example, no recent experience) must refrain from teaching the activity until assistance is provided by an appropriately trained staff or training is received.